HollandPleskac/HollandPleskac/README.md

 - 📫 <a href="#">Name Gifts</a> - A website that allows users to buy gifts for each other secretly.
 - 🟦 <a href="#">COVID Network</a> - Track your social distance with bluetooth RSSI signals.

-## Lets Connect!
+### Lets Connect!

-- 📧 Get in touch over email : hollandpleskac@gmail.com
+- 📧 Email : hollandpleskac@gmail.com
-- 🔗 Learn more about me on <a href = "https://www.linkedin.com/in/holland-pleskac-54a090199/">linkedin</a>
+- 🔗 Linkedin : <a href = "https://www.linkedin.com/in/holland-pleskac-54a090199/">lets connect!</a>
+- Instagram : <a href = "https://www.instagram.com/pleskac415/"> follow me! </a>
 - 🕸️ Personal Website coming soon...